 The local Roman Catholic parish encompasses five towns and villages.
 Besides Medjugorje, there is Vionica, Miletina, Bijakovići and Šurmanci.

-The Virgin Mary – Medjugorje Hoax or Truth?
+The Virgin Mary – Medjugorje Hoax Or Truth?

 The first apparition of the Virgin Mary was reported on June 24, 1981, by two local children—Ivanka Ivanković and Mirjana Dragicevic.
-The next day, they and four other children—Ivan Dragicevic, Vicka Ivanković, Marija Pavlović and Jakov Colo—reported another vision.
-Some of those six children, now adults, claim to still receive visits by the Virgin Mary almost every day.
+The next day, they and four other children—Ivan Dragicevic, Vicka Ivanković, Marija Pavlović, and Jakov Colo—reported another vision.
+Some of those six children, now adults, claim still to receive visits by the Virgin Mary almost every day.

 Our Lady of Medjugorje, as the apparition is called, is said to bring messages to the six people, who are called “visionaries,” to whom she appeared.
 These messages, including “nine secrets,” have found a following among many Catholics from all over the world.

-Things to Do in Medjugorje
+Things To Do In Medjugorje

 St. James’ Church

 Behind the church, in a garden, stands the Resurrected Saviour statue, a contemporary sculpture depicting Jesus in a crucified position, yet without a cross.
 This figure is reached along a pathway behind the St. James’ Church, known as the Via Domini.
-Latin for Way of the Lord, it consists of five magnificent mosaics displaying the Luminous Mysteries of the Rosary.
+Latin for Way of the Lord consists of five magnificent mosaics displaying the Luminous Mysteries of the Rosary.

 Brdo Ukazanja, or Apparition Hill, lies in nearby Podbrdo village.
 This is the very spot where Our Lady appeared to those six children in 1981.
 Since that first apparition, hundreds of thousands of people, in their own way, have encountered Our Lady while climbing the hill.

 The Blue Cross stands at the base of Apparition Hill and marks the spot where Our Lady appeared to the children when they were hiding from the Communist police.
 The visionary Mirjana claims that she still “meets” with Our Lady at this very spot on the 2nd day of every month.

-How to Get to Medjugorje, Bosnia and Herzegovina
+How To Get To Medjugorje, Bosnia, And Herzegovina

-Medjugorje Bosnia and Herzegovina Hotels
+Medjugorje Bosnia And Herzegovina Hotels

-Casa Verde – 3-star hotel
+Casa Verde – 3-Star Hotel

-Hotel Luna – 4-star hotel
+Hotel Luna – 4-Star Hotel

 So tell us, is a pilgrimage to Medjugorje calling your name?